josephtate/super-waffle/README.md

 ## Configuration
 - Mirror selection logic is data-driven via `ciq-mirrors.yaml`
 - Configuration persists indefinitely until removed/updated.

 ---

 ## Development Notes
 - Touch file at `/etc/rlc-cloud-repos/.configured` used to block rerun
-- Removed syslog/journal — logs only to stdout/stderr
+- Logs only to stdout/stderr
 - The included RPM spec (rpm/rlc-cloud-repos.spec) handles the marker file lifecycle:
     1. Creates the marker file on initial install (%post).
     2. Removes the marker file on upgrade (%posttrans) and uninstall (%postun) to allow reconfiguration.